A new approach to managing the NSW marine estate

 - include as members the heads of NSW Trade and Investment, Primary Industries, Environment and Heritage, Planning and Infrastructure, and Transport, and the Chair of the Expert Knowledge Panel.

-The independent Marine Estate Expert Knowledge Panel (PDF 57Kb) will:
+The independent Marine Estate Expert Knowledge Panel will:

 - provide the Authority and Ministers with expert advice across ecological, economic and social sciences.